jpmeneses/IDEAL-GAN/README.md

 	- ```train-IDEAL-TEaug.py```: Training of water-fat separation models considering Graph Cuts results as labels, as described in Meneses et al., 2023.
 	- ```train-IDEAL-TEaug.py```: Training of water-fat separation models using a physics-based data augmentation process, as described in Meneses et al., 2024.
 2. Unsupervised training:
-	- ```train-IDEAL-unsup.py```: Training of water-fat separation models using a purely physics-based loss; uncertainty awareness can also be enabled.
+	- ```train-IDEAL-unsup.py```: Training of water-fat separation models using a purely physics-based loss; uncertainty awareness can also be enabled, as described in Meneses et al., 2025.
 	- ```train-IDEAL-single.py```: Self-supervised model for water-fat separation on a single sample; the use of bipolar gradient-echo multi-echo MRI can also be enabled.
 3. Generative modeling:
 	- ```train-IDEAL-GAN.py```: Training of a Physics-based Variational Autoencoder (PI-VAE) to synthesize gradient-echo multi-echo MRI along with their respective quantitative maps.